DataGrid AI

 This part explains how to manage a role's DataGrid permissions within SalesRabbit+.
 Available permissions include DataGrid Areas, DataGrid Buyer Scores, and DataGrid On-Demand.

-• Users will be able to edit DataGrid AI permissions by Role
+• DataGrid AI permissions are editable by Role.

-• View or manage areas with aggregated buyer scores by state, country, or census blocks and assign them to users to work leads in that specific area.
+• DataGrid Areas: view or manage areas with aggregated buyer scores by state, country, or census blocks and assign them to users to work leads in that specific area.

-• View DataGrid AI pins within a 300m radius from a user's physical location (no need to assign areas in order to see DataGrid pins).
+• DataGrid On-Demand: view DataGrid AI pins on homes within a 300m radius from the user's physical location (no need to assign areas in order to see DataGrid pins).

 Part 2: Populating DataGrid Pins on the Mobile App